 PenSam cooperates with Sustainalytics, a screening and engagement company offering global, independent analyses and consulting.

 Sustainalytics carries out ongoing screening of PenSam's portfolios, thereby allowing an assessment of possible exclusion of companies.

 In addition, separate screening of Nordic companies in the portfolio is made for controversies on collective agreements or working conditions.

-If a company carries out activities which involve sustainability risks which are not deemed to be compensated via higher expected return or are not compatible with PenSam's values and attitudes, PenSam will use active ownership to try to make the company change its behaviour before PenSam proceeds to exclusion.
+If a company infringes PenSam's values and policies, or carries out actions not compatible with these, PenSam will pursue active ownership to try and make the company change its behaviour, before PenSam proceeds to exclusion.
 Read more in the section on active ownership.